Strong Normalisation for Asynchronous Effects: Strong Normalisation for Reinstallable Interrupt Handlers

 and similarly for their other examples, in particular, including pre-emptive multi-threading:

 where we write $\tmkw{finish}\;V$ for $\tmreturn{(\tminl{V})}$ and $\tmkw{reinstall}$ for $\tmreturn{(\tminr{\tmunit})}$ in the handler code.

-At a high-level, the structure of the normalisation proof remains the same compared to \cref{sec:sn-seq}.
-The key difference is in the (statement and) proof of the equivalent of \cref{prop:sn-seq:interrupt-handlers-sn}.
-Again, the reducibility predicates and the normalisation proof only use skeletal types.
+At a high level, the structure of the normalisation proof remains the same as in \cref{sec:sn-seq}.
+The key difference lies in the statement and proof of the analogue of \cref{prop:sn-seq:interrupt-handlers-sn}.
+As before, the reducibility predicates and the normalisation proof only use skeletal types.

 \begin{proposition} Consider a continuation $\Gamma \types K : Y \multimap Z$, an operation $\op \in \Sigma$, and computations $\Gamma, x \of A_\op \types M_\op : \tysum{\typromise{X}}{\tyunit}$ and $\Gamma, p \of \typromise{X} \types N : Y$.
-If $K \circ (p)N \in \KRed_{\typromise{X}}^\Gamma$, $K[wk] \capp N \in SN_{\!Z}$, and $M_\op[lift(\rho)][V/x] \in \CRed_{\tysum{\typromise{X}}{\tyunit}}^{\Gamma'}$, for all $\Gamma'$, $\rho \in \Ren{\Gamma}{\Gamma'}$, and $V \in \VRed_{A_\op}^{\Gamma'}$, then we have that $K \capp \tmwith{op}{x}{M_\op}{p}{N} \in \SN_{\!Z}$. \end{proposition}
+If $K \circ (p)N \in \KRed_{\typromise{X}}^\Gamma$, $K[\mathit{wk}] \capp N \in \SN_{\!Z}$, and $M_\op[\mathit{lift}(\rho)][V/x] \in \CRed_{\tysum{\typromise{X}}{\tyunit}}^{\Gamma'}$, for all $\Gamma'$, $\rho \in \Ren{\Gamma}{\Gamma'}$, and $V \in \VRed_{A_\op}^{\Gamma'}$, then we have that $K \capp \tmwith{op}{x}{M_\op}{p}{N} \in \SN_{\!Z}$. \end{proposition}

-\begin{proof} The proof now proceeds by induction on the lexicographic order of three measures: $|K|_\downarrow$, $|K| + max(K\capp N)$, and the structure of $N$, where $|K|_\downarrow$ denotes the number of interrupts $\copin{op}{V}$ in $K$, and we show that all reducts of $K \capp \tmwith{op}{x}{M_\op}{p}{N}$ are strongly normalising.
+\begin{proof} The proof proceeds by induction on the lexicographic order of three measures: $|K|_\downarrow$, $|K| + \mathit{max}(K\capp N)$, and the structure of $N$, where $|K|_\downarrow$ denotes the number of interrupts $\copin{op}{V}$ in $K$, and we show that all reducts of $K \capp \tmwith{op}{x}{M_\op}{p}{N}$ are strongly normalising.
 Compared to \cref{prop:sn-seq:interrupt-handlers-sn}, we now also need to count the interrupts in $K$, via $|K|_\downarrow$, to affirm that during execution interrupts move inwards, and no new interrupts appear in computations---new interrupts only appear in parallel processes via the broadcast rules.
 For more details, we refer the reader to \cref{appendix:prop:sn-reinstallable:interrupt-handlers-sn}, or to our Agda formalisation. \end{proof}

-After also adapting other propositions concerning interrupt handlers, we can prove the overall reducibility result, from which it follows that the sequential part of this extension of \lambdaAEff~is strongly normalising, both the skeletally and the effect-typed versions.
-In summary,
+After also adapting other propositions concerning interrupt handlers to reinstalling, we can prove the overall reducibility result, from which it follows that the sequential part of this extension of \lambdaAEff~is strongly normalising, in both the skeletal and effect-typed versions.

 \begin{theorem} If $\Gamma \types M : \tycomp{X}{(\o,\i)}$, then $| \Gamma | \types M : | X |$, and thus $M$ is strongly normalising. \end{theorem}